Skip to content

 Read more

-Entry No. 3 | On the Name
+Entry No. 3 | On the Mirror

 Vanity, here, is not excess but reflection—the quiet mirror we hold to better understand who we are, and the place where the most treasured things are kept.